The Excel SIN Function

 For the simple right-angled triangle below, the sine of the angle θ, is the ratio of the opposite side, o, to the hypotenuse, h.

-i.e. for the triangle above,
+I.e. for the triangle above,

-The format of the function is:
+The syntax of the function is:

-Where the number argument is the angle, in radians, that you want to calculate the sine of.
+Where the number argument is the angle (in radians), that you want to calculate the sine of.

-Converting from Radians to Degrees
+Converting from Degrees to Radians

 Further information and examples of the Excel Sin function can be found on the Microsoft Office website.